fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 <a href="https://nginxproxymanager.com" target="_blank" data-umami-event="home-server-nginxproxy">Nginx Proxy Manager</a> is nice GUI wrapper over Nginx that lets you easily add proxy hosts and redirects, configure TLS, etc. I use it as a reverse proxy to access container web UIs with HTTPS via a custom domain.
 I use <em>AdGuard Home</em> as my home network DNS, so I have DNS rewrites configured for all the proxy hosts, and a custom domain from Cloudflare gets TLS certificates via DNS challenge.

-For details <a href="/blog/reverse-proxy-using-nginx-adguardhome-cloudflare/" target="_blank">see this blog post about setting up Nginx Proxy Manager with AdGuard Home and Cloudflare</a>.
+For details see [this blog post](/blog/reverse-proxy-using-nginx-adguardhome-cloudflare/) about setting up Nginx Proxy Manager with AdGuard Home and Cloudflare</a>.
 <br><br>

 ### OpenGist